-Asset management is the systematic process of operating, maintaining and upgrading assets cost-effectively to maximize their value and service life.
-Trees are City assets because they provide essential services-such as improving air quality, reducing stormwater runoff and enhancing community well-being-much like traditional infrastructure.
+Asset management is a structured approach to operating, maintaining, and improving assets in a cost-effective manner to maximize their value and service life.
+Trees are City assets because they provide essential services-such as improving air quality, reducing rainwater runoff and enhancing community well-being-much like traditional infrastructure.
 Managing trees as assets ensures they are funded and maintained to continue delivering these benefits over time.